JSorngard/lambert_w/README.md

 On each one, it uses a simple transformation of the input inserted into a rational function to approximate the function's value.

-The method is not iterative, it doesn't allocate memory, and it doesn't use recursion or loops except for what might already be included in the implementations of the logarithm and square root functions.

 The implementation uses conditional switches on the input value to select the appropriate subdomain, followed by either a square root (and possibly a division) or a logarithm.
 Then it performs a series of